New EnglandFarm Guide

 A polished north-of-Boston berry day

-A popular farm with raspberries, blueberries, flowers, a farmstand, and enough visitor structure for families planning a full morning.
+A popular farm with raspberries, blueberries, flowers, a farm stand, and enough visitor structure for families planning a full morning.

 Northborough, MA